-How much will it cost to hire a lawyer to handle your probate case?
-The answer varies greatly, but it will probably depend more on where you happen to be filing the probate case than on how complicated the legal work is.
+How much will it cost to hire a probate lawyer?
+The answer varies greatly, but it will depend on where you file the probate case and how complicated the legal work is.

-Lawyers usually use one of three methods to charge for probate work: by the hour, a flat fee, or a percentage of the value of the estate assets.
-Your lawyer may let you pick how you pay—for example, $250/hour or a $1,500 flat fee for handling a routine probate case.
+Lawyers usually use one of three methods to charge for probate work: an hourly fee, a flat fee, or a fee based on the percentage of the value of the estate.
+Your lawyer might let you pick how you pay—for example, $250 per hour or a $1,500 flat fee for handling a routine probate case.

 Many probate lawyers bill clients by the hour.
 The hourly rate will depend on how much experience and training the lawyer has, where you live, and whether the lawyer practices in a big law firm or a small one.
-Small town rates may be as low as $150/hour; in a city, a rate of less than $200/hour would be unusual.
-Big firms generally charge higher rates than sole practitioners or small firms, unless a small firm is made up solely of hot-shot specialists.
+(See "Factors Affecting Probate Lawyers' Fees" below.)

 Many lawyers bill in minimum increments of six minutes (one-tenth of an hour).
 So, if your lawyer (or a legal assistant) spends two minutes on a phone call on behalf of the estate, you'll be billed for six minutes.